naagaraa/metode-skripsi/src/metode/readme.md

  ## LIST OF METODE SKRIPSI

-this my plan develop all method often skripsi engginering of informatic used OOP PHP even I learn another language
+this my plan develop all method often skripsi engginering of informatic used OOP PHP even I learn another language and boring day

 1. apriori (plan)
 2. c45 (plan)